October 1st, 2012 - Antoine Vignau and

 Select a slot where your EDD card is in (default is 0 and means no EDD card)

-- F/ormat of diskette
+- (Guess) F/ormat of diskette

 If set, the application tries to find the file system of the diskette and

-sets the interleaving accordingly.
-Default interleaving is the DOS 3.3 one.
+The default interleaving is the DOS 3.3 one.

 - O/verwrite